asmagill/hammerspoon_asm/notificationcenter/README.md

 Parameters:
  * fn - the callback function to associate with this listener.
 The function will receive 3 parameters:
    * name - a string giving the name of the notification received
-   * object - a table containing information about the notification received
+   * object - the object that posted this notification
    * userinfo - an optional table containing information attached to the notification reveived
  * name - an optional parameter specifying the name of the message you wish to listen for.
 If nil or left out, all received notifications will be observed.